Welcome to today's edition of the Rush 24-7 podcast.

 They're so eager.

-If I've got a story here somewhere in the stack, um, and I it's Reuters or somebody, I forget which it is.
+I've got a story here somewhere in the stack.

-I'll find it stack's pretty big today, because it's got a lot of stuff from last week, but the headline's something like Bush's lame duck status delayed.
+Stack's pretty big today because it's got a lot of stuff from last week.

 Lame duck status delayed.

-It's a story about all the stuff that got done last week, and now you pile Bolton onto it, and Judge Roberts and how uh Bush has uh uh s sort of snaked these guys with that nomination.
+And now you pile Bolton onto it and Judge Roberts and how Bush has sort of snaked these guys with that nomination.

-Uh Democrats keep thinking they're making headway, but all they're doing is succeeding in raising money.
+Democrats keep thinking they're making headway, but all they're doing is succeeding in raising money.

-And I don't know how successful that is, but the only success they can say they are having with their strategy here is fundraising, because they're not stopping anything.
+And I don't know how successful that is, but the only success they can say they are having with their strategy here is fundraising because they're not stopping anything.

-They're really not obstructing anything.
+They really are not obstructing anything.

-Uh uh in uh another part of the world, uh, rather than uh here amidst the forest when it is happening.
+It's an amazing thing to see it from afar in another part of the world rather than here amidst the forest when it is happening.

 This story happened the day I left.